See previous post on using a pressing ham to press parts of garments that go over the curved areas of our bodies.

 I haven’t found a good tutorial on making a pressing mitt.

 A pressing mitt is a close relative of an oven mitt, but without the thumb shape.
 So use an oven mitt for pressing if need be.
+And adapt one of the many oven mitt patterns to make a pressing mitt, by leaving out the thumb shape.

 Here’s a detailed 16 minute video about making an oven mitt, from Professor Pincushion.